 Anatomy of Ankle Joint and Pathophysiology of Injuries

-Ankle joint is formed by distal end of tibia including its projections called medial malleolus and posterior malleolus, distal part of the fibula known as lateral malleolus, intervening syndesmosis between the fibula and tibia.
-This structure articulates with dome of talus to form ankle joint or tibiotalar joint.
+The ankle joint is formed by the distal end of tibia including its projections called medial malleolus and posterior malleolus, the distal part of the fibula known as lateral malleolus, intervening syndesmosis between the fibula and tibia.
+This structure articulates with the dome of the talus to form an ankle joint or tibiotalar joint.

-Excessive inversion stress is the most common cause of ankle injuries as the medial malleolus is shorter than the lateral malleolus, allowing the talus to invert more than evert.
+Excessive inversion stress is the most common cause of ankle injuries as the medial malleolus is shorter than the lateral malleolus, allowing the talus to invert more than it everts.
 Secondly, the lateral support is weaker as compared to medial support offered by deltoid.

 The ankle joint usually adheres to the ring axiom (eg, a fracture in one part of the ring often is associated with a second injury).
 For example, a fracture of the medial malleolus may also be associated with either a lateral malleolar fracture or rupture of the lateral ligaments.

 Clinical Presentation of Ankle Fractures